w-kuipers/UniqueID/README.md

 | string      | length=6, prefix  | 6 character long string EXCL. prefix |
 | integer     | length=6, prefix      |   6 character long integer EXCL. prefix |

-Keep in mind that the prefix for the integer function should be of type int.
+Keep in mind that the prefix for the `integer` function should be of type `int`.
 ## Support

 If you found a problem with the software, please [create an issue](https://github.com/w-kuipers/UniqueID/issues) on GitHub.